znx3p0/canary/book/src/concepts/services.md

 }
 ```

-These services can be registered on a route and exposed through a provider.
+These services can be registered on a route and exposed through a provider,
+and they are designed to be embarrasingly parallel.